Timea Bacsinszky: 2016: fourth singles title and Olympic silver medal in doubles

-2017: Second Grand Slam semifinal
+2017: second Grand Slam semifinal

 Bacsinszky withdrew from the Shenzhen Open and the Sydney International due to injury.
 With no warm-up match before the Australian Open, she matched her best result at this tournament with a third-round appearance, losing to Daria Gavrilova in three sets.
 Entering the Fed Cup as the Swiss No. 1, Bacsinszky won both of her rubbers against French player Alizé Cornet and Kristina Mladenovic.
 With injuries carried on from the Fed Cup, she had to retire in the first round of Doha and eventually withdrew from Dubai, the first Premier-5 event of the year.
 The Swiss, however, reached the second week of Indian Wells for the third consecutive year, only to retire against Karolína Plíšková due to wrist injury.
 She also had to withdraw from the Miami Open, where she was a semifinalist from the previous year.
 In the Fed Cup semifinal against Belarus, Bacsinszky beat Aryna Sabalenka but lost to Aliaksandra Sasnovich, and Switzerland eventually lost to Belarus 2–3 in that round.

 Coming into the clay-court season with few tournaments played from the first quarter of the season, Bacsinszky struggled to go deep in different events including a loss to CiCi Bellis at Rabat as the defending champion; a second round loss at Madrid to Kiki Bertens, and a loss to Karolína Plíšková in the third round of Rome.
 The Swiss however did upset the reigning French Open champion Garbiñe Muguruza in first round of Madrid, her first top-10 win of the season and first win against the Spaniard.

-At Roland Garros, Bacsinszky defeatedSara Sorribes Tormo, Ons Jabeur, Madison Brengle, Venus Williams, and Kristina Mladenovic to qualify for the semifinals.
-She lost in the semifinals against eventual champion Jelena Ostapenko.
+At Roland Garros, Bacsinszky defeated Sara Sorribes Tormo, Ons Jabeur, Madison Brengle, Venus Williams, and Kristina Mladenovic to qualify for the semifinals.
+She lost in the semifinals against eventual champion Jeļena Ostapenko.

 Bacsinszky underwent a surgical procedure in October, thus ending her season prematurely.

-2018: Return
+2018: return

 Bacsinszky returned to the tour in January at the St. Petersburg Ladies' Trophy.
 She lost in the first round to qualifier Elena Rybakina.
 In doubles, she and Vera Zvonareva won the title beating Alla Kudryavtseva/Katarina Srebotnik in the final.
 In March, she played at the Indian Wells Open.
 She was defeated in the first round by Wang Qiang.
 At the Miami Open, she lost in the first round to Ekaterina Makarova.